coni2k/SS/Notes.md

 these calculations can come from the server?

 ---
-offline mode? if the server is not there etc.?

----
 diger SIKISMA caseleri neler olabilir? onlari arastir

 eger bir numaranin konulabilecegi 2 kare varsa ve karedeki diger numara da sadece o 2 kareye konulabiliyorsa, o zaman SIKISMA var ihtimali uzerinde duruyoruz